kuhlaid/dv-api-test/v5.13/README.md

 - `strDvApi_PARENT_COLLECTION` the Dataverse collection alias your Dataverse will be stored under
 - `strDvApi_TOKEN` your Dataverse API token
 - `objDvApi_COLLECTION_START` the properties you will use to initialze your Dataverse
-- `objDvApi_DATASET_PART` a partial JSON configuration for initializing a dataset via the API
-- `strDvApi_DATASET_FULL` DOES NOT WORK - this JSON configuration comes from the Dataverse documentation but is not compatible with the API (this would be used to initialize a dataset if it worked)
+- `objDvApi_DATASET_INIT` - **required object for the DvApiMod5.13 package*** this object is used to initialize a dataset and contains most of the default metadata fields; the `DvApiMod5.13` package explicitly uses this object so do not change the name of this variable